harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 Specify one or more paths to files that store [test results in JUnit XML format](../set-up-test-intelligence/test-report-ref.md).
 You can add multiple paths.
 If you specify multiple paths, make sure the files contain unique tests to avoid duplicates.
 [Glob](https://en.wikipedia.org/wiki/Glob_(programming)) is supported.

 This field is required for the Run Tests step to [publish test results](./viewing-tests.md).
+This field is optional for Python.

 ### Pre-Command